Analysis of the quark sector in the 2HDM-III with a four-zero Yukawa texture using the most recent data on the CKM matrix: Introduction

-In this paper, we are interested in the Yukawa sector in the context of the general version of the 2HDM considering a four-zero texture fermionic mass matrix ~\cite{Fritzsch:1977za,Fritzsch:2002ga}.
-This Yukawa texture has been studied in Refs.~\cite{DiazCruz:2004pj,DiazCruz:2009ek,BarradasGuevara:2010xs,GomezBock:2005hc,HernandezSanchez:2011fq}, which obtained interesting phenomenological results in both charged and neutral Higgs sectors.
-In this framework, we propose an alternative way to the one commonly used in the literature to determine the allowed range in the parameter space for the Yukawa matrix elements in the mass space, { $\left( \widetilde{\bf Y}_{1,2}^{q} \right)_{kl}$}.
-Then, we compute the Yukawa matrices in a explicit and exact way and, by considering the current experimental data on masses and mixing (as embedded in the Cabibbo-Kobayashi-Maskawa (CKM) matrix) in the quark sector, we perform a $\chi^2$ fit over the { $\left( \widetilde{ \bf \chi}_{j}^q \right)_{kl}$} parameters.
-We extract the allowed ranges for $\left( \widetilde{\chi}_{j}^q \right)_{kl}$ as a function tan$\beta$ for each like-2HDM (i.e., each of the aforementioned types).
+In this paper, we are interested in the Yukawa sector in the context of the general version of the 2HDM considering a four-zero texture fermionic mass matrix~\cite{Fritzsch:1977za,Fritzsch:2002ga}.
+This Yukawa texture has been studied in Refs.~\cite{DiazCruz:2004pj,DiazCruz:2009ek,BarradasGuevara:2010xs,GomezBock:2005hc, HernandezSanchez:2011fq}, which obtained interesting phenomenological results in both charged and neutral Higgs sectors.
+In this framework, we propose an alternative way to determine the allowed range in the parameter space for the Yukawa matrix elements, taking into account the main flavour physics constraints.
+Besides, considering the current experimental data on the quarks masses and the elements of the Cabibbo-Kobayashi-Maskawa (CKM) matrix, we compute the Yukawa matrices through a $\chi^2$-fit over the { $\left( \widetilde{ \bf \chi}_{j}^q \right)_{kl}$} parameters.
+We extract the allowed ranges for {{$\left( \widetilde{\chi}_{j}^q \right)_{kl}$} as a function of $\tan \beta$ for each like-2HDM (i.e., each of the aforementioned types).
 The Cheng and Sher structure of the Yukawa couplings is obtained as a natural feature of our fermion mass matrices invariant.
-Finally, the allowed ranges for the parameters $\left( \widetilde{\chi}_{j}^q \right)_{kl}$ are in accordance with those given in Refs.~\cite{HernandezSanchez:2012eg,HernandezSanchez:2013xj,Crivellin:2013wna}.
+Finally, the allowed ranges for the parameters {{$\left( \widetilde{\chi}_{j}^q \right)_{kl}$} are in accordance with those given in Refs.~\cite{HernandezSanchez:2012eg,HernandezSanchez:2013xj,Crivellin:2013wna}.